brudnak/ha-infra-lb/README.md

-# Go / Terratest / Terraform to Create Two Rancher HA Setups
+# Go / Terratest / Terraform to Create Dynamic Number of Rancher HA Setups

-This setup creates two HA without Route 53, so you can use your own TLD.
+This setup creates a dynamic amount of HA setups without Route 53, so you can use your own TLD.

 # Webhook Hardening Alert